CURRENT CALLS FOR SUBMISSIONS

 Painting of two women by Mary Cassat from Shelbourne Museum

-In the following vignette, the first in a series, I channel the moments I remember from being a nine year old girl when my mother died.
+The following vignette is the first in my Processing Parental Grief series.
+In this column, I channel the moments I remember from being a nine-year-old girl when my mother died.
 From an autoethnographic standpoint, the joyous happy memories I shared with my mother, mixed with the pain I still have now looking back missing and remembering her, are used as a combined coping mechanism.
 Writing vignettes and compiling other parental death research over the last three decades, a scriptotherapeutic process, have helped me move forward with my healing.
-The pain has never fully gone, nor will it ever, but these vignettes are special moments where pain meets love and love meets pain.
+The pain has never fully gone, nor will it ever.
+But, these vignettes are special moments exploring the cultures of grief, where pain meets love and love meets pain.

 The moment when little Kathy found out the news from her father was how I actually found out about my own mother when I was 9 years old.
 My mother’s name was Kathy, and we used to go to the mall and get doughnuts and hot chocolate often, just as described in the vignette.
 I tried to include a little piece of the overwhelming feeling of having our house fill up with people preparing funeral arrangements, which is often what kids feel when they find out their parent has died.
 My mother also died on a Friday morning, just like the vignette mentions.